hexronuspi/GSOC-2025/HumanAI/proposal_OCR3/readme.md

+##### Note: The .ipynb is not getting rendered in Github, please use .pdf converted code(.ipynb) or download and load it into colab to view it

 All the weights are stored in google drive and will be downloaded when !gdown cells are triggered.

 #### End-to-end Handwritten Text Recognition for Early Modern Spanish Documents